Dog Training Live and Virtual:

 Should all family members be present for the sessions?

 The first session is a lot of information, so young children will most likely get bored.
-All adults who will be applying the training techniques; corresponding between sessions; and participating in follow up sessions need to be present for the first session.
+All adults who will be applying the training techniques, corresponding between sessions, and participating in follow up sessions need to be present for the first session.
 The follow up sessions can have anyone attend, as long as one person from the first session is present.
 The follow up sessions discuss how to apply the exercises and skills discussed in session and/or are more exercise based and specific.
-It is commonly more effective when all adults in the home are participating, but I realize this is not the reality in many cases and we can work around that, although the progress may be inhibited depending on different factors.
+It is commonly more effective when all adults in the home are participating, but I realize this is not the reality in many cases and we can work around that.

 How do we know how many sessions we will need?